SAP/spartacus-docs/_pages/dev/ssr/server-side-rendering-optimization.md

   Recommendation: generally, it is _not_ recommended to use the `cache` option, as there are better ways to turn on the caching (e.g. having a CDN).

 - `cacheSize` is a number that limits the cache size to a specific number of entries.
-This property helps to keep memory usage under control.
+This option helps to keep memory usage under control.

   The `cacheSize` property can also be used when the `cache` option is set to false.
 This then limits the number of timed-out renders that are kept in a temporary cache, waiting to be served with the next request.